novikova-julia/Gherkin-wf-scenarios/README.md

 # Gherkin-wf-scenarios

-Some scenarios written and optimized for Wunderflats case study
+Scenarios written in Gherkin and optimized for Wunderflats case study